ninjastacktech/discord-os-nft-sales-bot/README.md

 - `OpenSeaCollectionSlug [required]`.
 The name of the collection on OpenSea.
 - `DiscordBotToken [required]`.
 Create an application using the `Discord Developer Portal` and then create a bot within that application that has permissions to post messages.
 - `DiscordChannelId [required]`.
 The id of the channel you want the bot to post into.
 Get this by turning on `Developer Mode` in Discord, then click the channel settings icon.
+- `DiscordWebhookUrl [required]`.
+Recommended option (automatically restricts the bot to only post to the specified channel).
+You can either set the webhook URL or the bot token & channel id.
 - `PollingIntervalSeconds [optional]`.
 How often should the bot query OpenSea API (default: 60 seconds).

 ---